Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] The service value system.
 - [ ] The Deliver and Support value chain activity.
-- [ ] The 'focus on value' guiding principle.
+- [ ] The Focus on Value guiding principle.
 - [ ] The 'value stream and processes' dimension.

 **[⬆ Back to Top](#table-of-contents)**